imouzon/imouzon.github.io/_posts/2014-10-20-vim-functions.md

    nnoremap <silent> <Leader>mp :call KnitMD()<CR>
 {% endhighlight %}

-Note: LOL that the jekyll code is vim and not vimscript.
+Note: LOL that the jekyll highlight tag for code written to be run by vim is vim and not vimscript.